Nursing Home Negligence Cases and Types of Mistreatment

 Assault, Battery, or Other Violence

-The violence of any kind in a nursing home is illegal.
+The violence of any kind in a home is illegal.
 Any suspicion of physical abuse towards a nursing home patient should be reported immediately to authorities.

 Contact A Nursing Home Negligence Attorney